Assault weapons legislation in the United States: Washington

+A number of other rifles, shotguns, and pistols are also defined as assault weapons, including a list of specific makes and models.

 Local assault weapons bans

 Some local governments have laws that ban or restrict the possession of assault weapons.

 District of Columbia

 A Washington, D.C. law banning the possession of assault weapons was upheld by a federal appeals court in 2011.

 Illinois

 The law that set up Illinois' concealed carry system in 2013 also established state preemption for certain areas of gun law, including restrictions on assault weapons.
 Laws passed before July 20, 2013, are grandfathered in, and a number of local governments in the Chicago area have laws that either prohibit or regulate the possession of firearms that they define as assault weapons.
 These include the city of Chicago and Cook County.
 On December 7, 2015, the Supreme Court of the United States refused to grant a writ of certiorari to take up a challenge brought against a decision by the U.S. Court of Appeals for the Seventh Circuit which had upheld a local law banning assault weapons and large-capacity magazines in the Chicago suburb of Highland Park, Illinois.
 In refusing to hear the case, the Supreme Court allowed the ruling to stand and the ban to remain in place.